 It’s no secret that lawyers have a reputation for charging their clients excessive fees, and often clients are shocked when they receive an exorbitant bill from their lawyer.

 What many clients don’t realise is why legal bills can be so extraordinarily expensive.

 The truth is, many private law firms in Australia require their individual lawyers to meet strict budgetary goals in order to maximise profits for the firm.

 This means firms generally require their lawyers to bill clients a certain number of hours per month or meet financial targets – for example, a firm might require a lawyer to bill several tens of thousands of dollars of work to clients per month.
 The precise budgetary target will often depend on the lawyer’s seniority and experience, and the firm’s expectations.

-Having previously worked at a firm that imposed these types of financial targets on their employees, I can tell you the burden causes plenty of problems for both lawyers and clients.
+Many law firms impose these types of financial targets on their employees, and the burden of having to meet these can cause stress and anxiety for both lawyers and their clients.

 Firstly, financial burdens a source of great stress for lawyers, as they require them to meet specified budgets every month.

 If they fail to meet these budgets, harsh consequences might be imposed on the lawyer – their salary may be docked, they may miss out on a promotion, or, in some cases, they may simply be let go.